 On February 22, 1971, Grand Master Zdrojewski convened a Grand Council meeting of all member Grand Priories in Paris at Richelieu I. The first motion passed at this Grand Council was a decree that Fernando de Sousa Fontes was henceforth, stripped of all titles, ranks, and had lost his right to wear the robes and insignia of the Order.
 The reason for this was that the aforementioned had displayed no respect for the hierarchy or rules of succession of the Order and had committed violations of the rules of discipline of the Order.
 Specifically, Fernando de Sousa Fontes was known to sell ranks and titles in the order without merit.
 In fact, although the rules of the Order set forth only one Grand Prior per country at a time, Fernando de Sousa Fontes had accepted bribes to appoint several concurrent Grand Priors in many countries (“Grand Prior” is supposed to be the title for the one national leader in each country).
 For example, Fontes has accepted bribes to appoint six simultaneous Grand Priors in France, five in Spain, two in the United States, and two in Serbia.

 In late 1973, Grand Master Zdrojewski carried out a reorganization of the OSMTJ and a reform of the Statutes.
-He approved the Grand Priories re-asserting the independence of the International Federation of Autonomous Grand Priories of OSMTJ (Each member Grand Priory was recognized as autonomous).
+He approved the Grand Priories re-asserting the independence of the International Federation of Autonomous Grand Priories of the OSMTJ (Each member Grand Priory was recognized as autonomous).
 The Swiss Grand Priory accepted these reformed statutes in 1973 while the Belgian and United States Grand Priories accepted them in 1975.

 One of the OSMTJ’s most important leaders at this time was the Grand Prior of Switzerland, Alfred Zappelli.
 Zappelli moved to Geneva where he was a Banker and Financial Consultant (3).
 He became the Grand Prior of Switzerland from 1967 until the mid 90’s except for a brief falling out with the Grand Master resulting in his expulsion in 1971 and reinstatement the following year.
 The OSMTJ suffered some tumultuous years from 1974, until near the end of the 70’s when it was necessary for Grand Master Zdrojewski to keep a low profile due to changes in the political powers of France (the election of new French President Valéry Giscard d’Estaing in 1974).
 Certain repercussions were meted out in the form of “investigations” (witch-hunts) on high profile supporters of former French President Charles de Gaulle and on former members of the S.A.C..
 General Zdrojewski had been one of de Gaulle’s staunchest supporters.
 During these years, Grand Prior Alfred Zappelli stepped up to hold the OSMTJ together.
 In early 1973, Zappelli recruited and introduced Philip A. Guarino to Grand Master Zdrojewski and the Grand Master appointed Philip as the Grand Prior of the United States (TheKnightsTemplar.org) (8).
 Zappelli went on to found several other Grand Priories including one in Italy under Pasquale Gugliotta, who was named Grand Bailli of Italy on June 16, 1976 (2).
-Alfred continued giving lectures about the Knights Templar all over the world and recruited for the OSMTJ.
+Zappelli continued giving lectures about the Knights Templar and recruiting for the OSMTJ all over the world.

 General Antoine Zdrojewski remained Grand Master until his death in 1989.
 Before his death, in 1986, he issued a Charter of Transmission that gave authority to Georges Lamirand, the Grand Seneschal, and nominated him as his successor.
 As he had wished, Georges Lamirand succeed Zdrowjewski as Regent of the order, and then he went on to be elected Grand Master.
 Lamirand had been the Vichy France General Secretary of Youth from September 1940 to March 1943 but after ’43, he joined the French Resistance.
 Lamirand was also the Mayor of La Bourbole, Puy de Dome from 1955-1971.
-Georges Lamirand was in poor health and appointed the Grand Prior of Belgium, Michel Van Der Stock, to the office of Seneschal and Chancellor of the Temple (second in charge).
+Georges Lamirand was in poor health and appointed the Grand Prior of Belgium, Michel Van Der Stock, to the office of Seneschal and Chancellor of the Temple (second in charge) (11).